 - Fresh ground pepper

-- Roast the squash: Preheat the oven to 425°F. Cut each squash in half, and scoop out the seeds with a spoon.
-Drizzle ½ tablespoon olive oil over the cut side (or ¼ tablespoon over each if you use 4 smaller squash) and season with kosher salt and fresh ground pepper.
+- Cut each squash in half and scoop out the seeds with a spoon.
+Drizzle ½ tablespoon olive oil over the cut side and season with kosher salt and fresh ground pepper.
 Place the halves cut side down on a baking sheet, and roast for about 20 to 35 minutes, until slightly browned and easily pierced with a fork.
-(The time will be less for smaller squashes; test with a fork after 20 minutes; if the fork doesn’t go all the way through, cook a bit longer.)
+(The time will be less for smaller squashes.)

-- Make the quinoa: Cook the quinoa following the instructions found at Master Recipe: Perfect Quinoa, using 1½ cups quinoa and 2¼ cups water.
+- Cook the quinoa following the instructions found at Master Recipe: Perfect Quinoa, using 1½ cups quinoa and 2¼ cups water.
 While the quinoa cooks, complete Step 2 and 3.

-- Prepare the fresh ingredients: Chop off the dark green stems of the leeks, then slice them in half length-wise.
+- Chop off the dark green stems of the leeks, then slice them in half length-wise.
 Place each leek half cut-side down on the cutting board, then chop it into thin slices (resulting in half-moon shapes).
-There will be dirt in between each layer of the leeks, so when you’ve finished chopping them, rinse them thoroughly in a colander.
+Rinse thoroughly in a colander to remove any dirt.
 Remove the leaves of the thyme, and chop the sage leaves.
-If not already chopped, roughly chop the walnuts (we usually place them in a bag or towel and hit them with the back of a spoon).
+If not already chopped, roughly chop the walnuts.

 - In a skillet, heat 1½ tablespoons olive oil.
-Add the leeks, and saute about 4 minutes, just before they begin to brown.
-While you saute the leeks, toast the walnuts – place them in a small skillet and toast over low heat, until slightly browned.
-(Make sure to watch so they don’t burn!)
+Add the leeks and sauté about 4 minutes, just before they begin to brown.

 - When the quinoa is done, stir in the sauteed leeks.
 Then add the fresh sage, thyme, ½ teaspoon kosher salt, and fresh ground pepper.
-Taste, and add more salt or pepper to taste, as well as a drizzle of olive oil if desired.
+Taste, and add more salt or pepper to taste, and a drizzle of olive oil.

 - When the squash are done, spoon quinoa generously into each half.
 Top with walnuts and serve immediately.